TurboFPV/CustomMatrixLiveWallpaper-Download/README.md

 - Matrix-style animated live wallpaper
 - Built with Kotlin & Jetpack Compose
-- Optimized for foldables and OLED screens
+- Optimized for OLED screens
 - No ads, no permissions required

 > Designed by Tyler Howard @ Howard IT Solutions